JIC-CSB/kilombo/README.md

 You'll need to have:
 - git
 - cmake
-- avr-gcc (c compiler for the AVR microcontroller, to compile for the kilobot)
 - SDL 1.X (including headers for building, i.e. devel packages under linux)
 - the [Jansson library](http://www.digip.org/jansson/) (though it's in many package managers.
 Again, get the development package)
 - the [Check unit testing library](http://check.sourceforge.net/)

+Additionally, to compile the code for real kilobots as well, the following are needed:
+- avr-gcc (c compiler for the AVR microcontroller, to compile for the kilobot)
+- [Kilolib](https://github.com/acornejo/kilolib) (the official Kilobot library)

 ### Debian-based Linux systems